 Suffering a serious blow to the head in an accident that causes traumatic brain injury (TBI) can lead to a lengthy recovery process.

-To help you understand what you may be facing in terms of treatment and costs as you or a loved one recovers from a brain injury, the law firm of Davis, Saperstein & Salomon, P.C., presents the following information.
+To help you understand what you may be facing in terms of treatment and costs as you or a loved one recovers from a brain injury, our New Jersey brain injury lawyers prepared the information below regarding brain injury treatment and costs.

 Emergency medical care typically includes stabilizing the head and neck, ensuring there is an adequate oxygen supply to the brain and minimizing secondary damage due to inflammation or bleeding.

 Imaging tests such as MRIs or CT scans may be used to gauge the extent of damage and to determine whether the patient’s brain has been “bruised.”

 A TBI patient may also receive a variety of medications such as analgesics for pain relief and pain management, anti-coagulants to prevent blood clots, anti-convulsants to prevent seizures and anti-anxiety drugs to lesson feelings of fear and anxiety.